The Americans with Disabilities Act and Section 504

 Office for Civil Rights; for example, OCR at the U.S. Department of Education.

-The ADA Standards for Accessible Design, issued by DOJ in 1991 (with some later amendments).
+The ADA Standards for Accessible Design, issued by DOJ in 1991 (with some later amendments) as part of the 1991 Regulations.

 ADAAG